MyceliaNetwork/ic_fs/README.md

 # IC Stable Event FS

-Treat stable memory like an append only log
+Treat stable memory like a append only log